 Scientists in industry and academia focused on predicting the in-service performance of plastics, polymers, adhesives and coatings.Design engineers, manufacturing engineers, materials engineers, and failure analysis specialists in a range of industries - including automotive, aerospace, building and construction, and electrical

 - © William Andrew 2018

 - William Andrew

 - Hardcover ISBN:

-Christopher C. White is a Research Chemist in the Polymeric Materials Group at the USA's National Institute of Standards and Technology (NIST).
-He has 20 years of experience in service life prediction of polymers, and is the organizer and technical leader for the March 2016 gathering of international experts in the field of service life prediction.
+Chris White is a Research Chemist in the Polymeric Materials Group at the USA's National Institute of Standards and Technology (NIST).
+He has 30 years of experience in service life prediction of polymers, over 100 peer reviewed publications, numerous books, and presentations.
+He is the organizer for 5th, 6th, and 7th Service life Prediction gatherings of international experts.

 Kenneth M. White is Lead Research Specialist in the Weathering Research Center of the 3M Corporate Research Analytical Laboratory.
 He is a recognized world leader in the weathering of polymers and has contributed to some of the most influential and well cited publications and presentations in this field.

 Lead Research Specialist, Weathering Research Center, 3M Corporate Research Analytical Laboratory